 What is a guardianship?

 A guardianship is the court procedure through which an incapacitated person is appointed a guardian.
-The court appoints a guardian after hearing evidence that a person is incapacitated and deciding that there is a need for a guardian.
+The court appoints a guardian after hearing evidence that a person is incapacitated and decides that there is a need for a guardian.

 Why do I have to go to court to get guardianship over my own child?